Weiße Schrift

 AI-SUPPORTED COLLABORATIVE CONTROL AND TRAJECTORY GENERATION OF MOBILE MANIPULATORS FOR INDOOR CONSTRUCTION TASKS

-For the automation of indoor construction tasks specifically in existing buildings, mobile robots offer great flexibility and provide digital support for time-consuming tasks such as the positioning of building elements.
+For the automation of indoor construction tasks, especially in existing buildings, mobile robots offer great flexibility and provide digital support for time-consuming tasks such as the positioning of building elements.
 In this research project, we focus on collaborative path and trajectory generation for a heterogeneous group of collaborating mobile robots equipped with sensors and different manipulator arms.
 The mobile manipulators can perform positioning tasks autonomously and with high precision.
-In order to optimize the construction with respect to execution time and accuracy, optimization-based and AI-supported methods for decentralized path and trajectory generation are investigated to enable real-time capability and to allow an adaptive replanning of trajectories based on sensor feedback and environmental maps.
-Therefore, indoor positioning and environmental sensing algorithms have to be developed using e.g. total stations, laser scanners, cameras, and IMUs.
-We will use the capability of simultaneous localization and mapping (SLAM) algorithms both for positioning of the mobile manipulators and the acquisition of 3D information of the respective indoor environment.
-The main goal will be the modification and development of highly precise SLAM approaches for real-time positioning and data collection for a digital twin of the construction site.
-This digital twin consists of an up-to-date semantically enriched consistent 3D model as represented by a labeled 3D point cloud or 3D voxel grid.
+In order to optimise the construction with respect to execution time and accuracy, we investigate optimisation-based and AI-supported methods for decentralised path and trajectory generation to enable real-time capability and to allow an adaptive replanning of trajectories based on sensor feedback and environmental maps.
+This will require the development of indoor positioning and environmental sensing algorithms using e.g. total stations, laser scanners, cameras, and IMUs.
+We will exploit the capabilities of Simultaneous Localisation and Mapping (SLAM) algorithms both for positioning of the mobile manipulators and for acquiring 3D information of the respective indoor environment.
+The main objective will be to modify and develop high-precision SLAM approaches for real-time positioning and data acquisition for a digital twin of the construction site.
+This digital twin consists of an up-to-date semantically enriched consistent 3D model as represented by a labelled 3D point cloud or 3D voxel grid.

 PRINCIPAL INVESTIGATORS